clairey-zx81/json-model/BENCH.md

 - due to intrinsic limitations of the underlying libraries and the quality of models or schemas, some results may differ, mostly for good reasons: regex incompatibilities, stricter model definitions compared to lax schemas…
+- it is unclear whether JIT optimizations (Java and JS) may work around the benchmarking loops and report undue very fast performances, eg on the GeoJSON case.